harness/developer-hub/docs/continuous-delivery/get-started/onboarding-path.md

 </details>

 :::info note
-You need to have Terraform CLI installed in-order to carry out this automation
+You need to have Terraform CLI installed in your delegate in-order to carry out this automation
 :::